LoginRadius/node-js-sdk/demo/pages/demo/README.md

 ## Configuration

-1. Download the demo, ajax_handler, src/loginradiusSDK from Node sdk repo or clone the whole repo.
+1. Download the demo, from Node sdk repo or clone the whole repo.
 2. Upload these on server and wrapped in one directory.
 3. Set your LoginRadius credentials on the client and server side:
-	* Server side: `ajax_handler/config.php`
+	* Server side: `demo/pages/server.js`
-	* Client side: `demo/assets/js/options.js`
+	* Client side: `pages/demo/assets/js/options.js`
-4. Demo will appear on `http://localhost/test/demo`
+4. Demo will appear on `http://localhost:3000/test/demo`